Codecademy/docs/content/java/concepts/methods/methods.md

 ## Return Type

-Methods can return any type listet under [data types](https://www.codecademy.com/resources/docs/java/data-types/).
+Methods can return any type listed under [data types](https://www.codecademy.com/resources/docs/java/data-types/).
 Additionally, they can return instances any class.
 If a method shouldn't return a value they have to be defined with the return type `void`.

 ## Name